diwakarchaurasiya/frst-react-app/readme.md

-# created readme for react app .
+# this is a react app created by DIWAKAR CHURaSIYa